 Figure 7 is also incorrect because the speaker is aligned orthogonal to the wall, which also provides a direct reflective path back to the subject's ear.
 In both cases, depending on the exact distance of travel, the reflections will accumulate at the subject's ear to create constructive or destructive interference, which will distort the stimulus and give an undesired sound pressure level.

-Appendix B: Configuring the MF1 for Closed Field Operation
+Configuring MF1 for Closed Field

 MF1 Closed Field Speaker Assembly Diagram